Telling Your Story

 Storyteller at Heart

 My name is Jessica Redmond.
 I am a published author who is passionate about listening to and writing people's stories.
 In 2005, I published the award winning A Year of Absence: Six Women's Stories of Courage, Hope and Love, documenting the lives of American Army wives during the the first year of the war in Iraq.
-Since then, I have been working on a project to help other people tell their stories.
-Now, as we face these days of isolation and uncertainty, I believe sharing and preserving those stories is more vital than ever.
+Since then, I have been working on a project to help people of all ages, circumstances and backgrounds tell their stories.
+Especially now, in these uncertain times, I believe sharing and preserving those stories is more vital than ever.

-The Perfect Gift for an Engagement, Wedding, Anniversary, or Graduation
+The Perfect Gift for an Engagement, Wedding or Anniversary

 3 hours of interview time conducted in person or via Zoom

-2 hardcover books included * additional copies may be purchased *
+2 hardcover books included (additional copies can be purchased)

 free PDF version sent to your inbox